 The Creative Doer – A Brave Woman’s Guide from Dreaming to Doing

-Essential reading for female creators, activists and magicmakers
+Essential reading for feminist creators, activists and magicmakers

 The Creative Doer book offers a roadmap for women who are hungry for change, who wants to GET GOING going with their heart’s work, and who are willing to ask a few burning questions:

 What would happen if we stopped trying to follow in the footsteps of the Male Genius?
 What does devotion look like if it doesn’t mean forsaking everything and everyone, including your kids, for your work?
-What if we granted ourselves the permission we’re waiting for and started doing our work, right now?
+What if we granted ourselves the permission we’re waiting for and started doing our work, our way?

 In this insightful, no-bullshit guide you’ll learn how to: